Inner Bravery and Endurance

 Note on Man & Religion

-Henley’s position is that of the Renaissance too, when the Western man – a truly reborn dantesque Ulysses – found the guts to build his destiny again (and regrettably to conquer the rest of the planet destroying other cultures etc.)
+Henley’s position is also that of the Renaissance and of humanism, when Western man – a truly reborn dantesque Ulysses – found the guts to build his own destiny again (and regrettably to conquer the rest of the planet destroying other cultures etc.)

 “Man can find all the force he needs within his own human soul and reason, within his character and will,” said many Greek and Roman wise men plus several humanists, no god really helping, no religion really helping.

 [The italic text in INVICTUS is mine.
-It is where I believe the poet mostly expresses the said classic humanism.]
+It is where I believe the poet mostly expresses the said classic attitude.]

 Now, what do readers think about all this?
-Can we live without religion, without a hand from ‘someone’ up there?
+Can we live without religion, without a help from ‘someone’ up there?

-Can we ALL – the men-in-the-street- be the ‘captains of our soul’?
-Or is it practicable only to the master, to the ‘real tough’?
+Can we too – the simple men in the street – be the ‘captains of our soul’?
+Or is it only possible to the master, to the ‘real tough’?

 Is religion basically a question of lack of balls?
 Or is there more than that?